 compute count in person;

-The following algorithms are available to perform simple statistics compuations, and we aim to add to these as demand dictates.
-Please get in touch on our discussion page to request any features that are of particular interest to you.
+The following methods are available to perform simple statistics computations.
 A summary of the statistics algorithms is given in the table below.

 ||Count the number of instances.|